-Jenny Blackbird (Nehiyaw and Finnish-Canadian) is an old-style jingle dress dancer, hand drummer/singer and a multi-disciplinary artist with a background in fashion design.
-Jenny works at University of Toronto at The Centre for Indigenous studies as coordinator for Ciimaan/Kahuwe’yá/Qajaq Indigenous Language Initiative program.
+Jenny Blackbird (Nehiyaw and Finnish-Canadian) is a hand drummer/singer, masters student at York and a multi-disciplinary artist with a background in fashion design.
+She works at University of Toronto as interim Indigenous Student Life Coordinator at First Nations House Indigenous Student Services.

-Jenny is producer and co-host of the “Indigenous Waves” Radio show, on CIUT 89.5 FM at 6 PM Mondays, as well as producer and co-host of The Women’s Hour radio show, Saturday mornings 10 am on Radio Regent online radio.
+Jenny is producer and co-host of the “Indigenous Waves” Radio show, on CIUT 89.5 FM at 6 PM Mondays.

 Jenny has facilitated arts workshops in TDSB Schools, and has guest lectured at Ryerson school of social work, OISE, Indigenous studies and Faculty of Music at University of Toronto.
 She also worked at The Royal Ontario Museum as an Indigenous Knowledge Resource Teacher, conducting tours for student groups, as well as on-site outreach in the First People’s Gallery.